za3k/za3k.com/archive/lexicon1/index.md

 [za3k](/) > [archive](/archive) > [lexicon1](/archive/lexicon1) > LexiconOne

-Lexicon is a collaborative world-building game for 2 or more players, taking place over a month or so on a wiki.
+Lexicon is a collaborative world-building game for 2 or more players, taking place over a month or so on w2wiki.
 [RulesOfLexicon](RulesOfLexicon)

-We played on Discord and wrote a wiki.
+We played on Discord and wrote a wiki ([w2wiki](https://github.com/panicsteve/w2wiki)).
 This is a record of the wiki when we stopped playing.
 We did roughly letters A-P. Links to Q-Z are dead links--the articles were never written.

 Click here to learn more about the [Markdown Syntax](Markdown Syntax) used to edit the Wiki.